JSON Import

 JSON Record Import

 JSON import files can contain records, folders, subfolders, shared folders, default folder permissions and user/team permissions.
+JSON can also be used to structure KeeperPAM resources.

 Below is a JSON import file with 2 records.
 The first record is added to a folder called "My Websites\\Online".
 The second record is added to "Social Media" and also added to a shared folder called "Shared Social".